Major in International Relations

 • CPO 3304 Politics of Latin America

-• CPO 3403 Politics of the Middle East
+• CPO 3403 Politics of Middle East

 • CPO 3643 Russian Politics